-For all the time and effort you put into finding, hiring, and training a VA for your business, you want to be fairly certain they’re going to work out.
-So, what’s the best way to find a great virtual assistant?
-How does the experience compare when hiring a freelancer, or going to virtual assistant companies that provide these services?
+For all the time and effort you put into finding, hiring, and training a virtual assistant for your business, you want to be fairly certain they’re going to work out.
+So, what’s the best way to find a dedicated virtual assistant?
+How does the experience compare when hiring a freelancer, or going to a virtual assistant company that provides these services?

 You’ve probably heard people talking about it, discussing how they haven’t looked back since making the decision to hire some help, but where do these rockstar VAs come from?

 Making the decision to hire a virtual assistant is just the first step.
 You also have to go through the whole process of actually finding one who will be a good fit for your company.
 This bit isn’t easy.

 While there are many stories of how the best virtual assistant came along and helped to save a founder’s bacon, there are just as many horror tales of hiring the wrong person.

 You can click on these links below to jump on a specific section:

 If we examine the outsourcing experience in logical progression, first you'll have to figure out where to hire a virtual assistant.